Mobility for Vesicles Research in Europe Grant awardees

 In the spotlight

-Experience of the second MOVE awardee: Magnolia Martínez Aguilar
+Experience of the 2025 MOVE awardee:

 1. What was the goal of the MOVE exchange visit?